pociej/redstone-delay-checker/README.md

 A tool for monitoring and analyzing Redstone oracle data feeds, comparing on-chain and off-chain data, and detecting price deviations.

+### <span style="color: red;">Important Note</span>

+<span style="color: red;"> Due to the API server limitation and fact it frequently goes down on high load
+offchain data calls are done sequentially to avoid overloading the server which results in longer processing time.</span>

 ## Installation

 ```bash